stackbit-projects/inteloperator-6da87/content/pages/blog/email-collection.md

 ---
 ## So you wanna get some emails?

+TLDR; Don't do what everyone else does, and create your own email collection pipeline.

 There are hundreds of posts regarding how to collect email accounts on an individual and/or company, but this post differs from the norm.
 We are going to focus on automation and structured outputs, that will enable us to provide consistent results!

 > ![](/images/pIcySymeHf7c9a521a-a37c-4027-8b86-c9281ef034b4-1633752525.png)